 We Are A Community of Learners, Doers and Emerging Professionals.

-Specialized opportunities for professional-level scholarship, co-curricular experiences, mentoring, academic service learning, and presentations are provided to ready these students for their professional careers and maximize their marketability.
+Specialized opportunities for professional-level scholarship, co-curricular experiences, mentoring, academic service learning, and presentations are provided to ready these students for their professional careers and maximize their marketability and ensure a truly engaging academic experience that spills from the classroom to the larger community.

 In the Honors Program we believe that everyone needs to learn how to maximize their own strengths and be able to articulate how they will do just that.
-Our foundation leadership class focuses on getting students consciously aware of why they believe what they believe and how they can use their skills and strengths to create successful team outcomes in line with those core values and missions.
+Our foundation class, Explorations in Leadership, focuses on getting students consciously aware of why they believe what they believe and how they can use their skills and strengths to create successful team outcomes in line with those core values and missions.

 The Honors Program focuses in and out of the classroom on students’ leadership potential.
 Leadership is seen as the ability to work to your strengths in a team environment where your influence can lead to positive changes.
-The formal study of leadership begins in HN201 Explorations in Leadership where students move through a curriculum focusing on empathy, storytelling, mission statements, shared vision, values, communication, motivation, teamwork, networking and innovation.
-These same areas of emphasis are explored more experientially in HN 390 L where Honors Students use those skills to design and innovate in order to problem solve in real world scenarios.
+We begin our study in HN201 Explorations in Leadership where students move through a curriculum focusing on empathy, storytelling, mission statements, shared vision, values, communication, motivation, teamwork, networking and innovation.
+These same areas of emphasis are explored more experientially in HN 390 courses, where Honors Students use those skills to design and innovate in order to problem solve in real world scenarios.
 Then students are encouraged to use their developing leadership skills intentionally outside of the class in the vast array of supported opportunities to mentor, create campus events, intern, present and publish their work.

 Establish a community of Honors Students that fosters scholarly pursuits and leadership.